Bruce Schneier

 If I were ever to be less than completely honest on an expense report, it would be because being honest would be a major f-ing hassle and end up costing me.

-Posted by: Rich Wilson at June 26, 2009 4:02 PM
+Chaz June 26, 2009 4:09 PM

 On the taxi receipts, it may be that the drivers don't feel like spending time writing.
 If a blank piece of paper will get people to quit complaining that they want a receipt, why give out anything else?

-Where I work, per diem is used for most expenses, and the only thing we save receipts for is stuff that goes on the company credit card--so someone can make sure the card company doesn't mess up.
+Where I work, per diem is used for most expenses, and the only thing we save receipts for is stuff that goes on the company credit card–so someone can make sure the card company doesn’t mess up.

-Posted by: Chaz at June 26, 2009 4:09 PM
+EdT.
+June 26, 2009 4:34 PM

 One way some companies mitigate this is to require that as many expenses as possible (and the big three - hotel, car rental, airfare) be charged on the *company* credit card.
 The card charge data is fed from the card issuer to the company's expense reporting system.
 That takes care of the fake receipts problem.